satdarn/JUST-lang/README.md

 GET var // gets the variable "var" and pushes to the stack INCV var // increments the variable "var"
 DECV var // decrements the variable "var"
-INDEX_OF var // pushes the variable "var" 's position in the var space to the stack
+VARINDEX var // pushes the variable "var" 's position in the var space to the stack
 ```

 ## Looping

 The $ operator also applies to the variable for the conditionals for looping
+The $ operator also applies to the label as the value in the stack will be used to pull a label from the index label space
 ```
 LABEL label // sets the jump point for looping
-JMP var label // if the variable var isnt 0 jump to label JMPZ var label // if the variable var is 0 jump to label
+JMP var label // if the variable var isnt 0 jump to label JMPZ var label // if the variable var is 0 jump to label JMPINDEX label // gets the index of the label and push the value to the stack
 ```